• LAUNCH YOUR DREAM

 A few days after the wedding, get in touch with the lead photographer.
 Send a handwritten note or make a quick call, thanking them for the opportunity to work together.
 Let them know directly if you would be interested in helping out again in the future.

-On my path to becoming a top photographer, I will look for other events and opportunities to participate in so that I can gain confidence and narrow my niche a bit more.
-I enjoyed being a second shooter on this wedding, and I would certainly do that again if the opportunity comes up.
+On my path to becoming a successful freelance photographer, I’ll look for more photography events and opportunities to participate with my camera to gain photography confidence and narrow my business niche.
+I did enjoy being the second shooter at this wedding, and I would certainly do it again if the opportunity arose.

 Related Stories: